Ask the Historian

 A: The Koch house was built circa 1900 and it stood at 317 W. St. Charles Road – the northwest corner of St. Charles Road and Hagans Avenue.
 It was a large 2-½ story frame house with thirteen rooms, three bathrooms and a powder room, four fireplaces on a lot that had 337’ frontage on Hagans Avenue.
 After World War II there was a severe housing shortage.
 School District #88 purchased the property and used the building to provide housing for teachers at York Community High School.
 It continued in that capacity until it was razed in 1953 to make room for the high school’s athletic field.

 Q: What was the structure that stood just north of the Immaculate Conception Parking lot near the intersection of York and Arthur Streets, but was torn down?

-A: The building at 203 S. York Street was originally built in 1891 as the home of Dr. Frederick and Mrs. Martha Fischer.
+A: The building at 203 S. York Street (pictured at left) was originally built in 1891 as the home of Dr. Frederick and Mrs. Martha Fischer.
 It was known as York Manor.
 In 1914, Dr. Milo Crane opened Crane Sanitarium (see related story below) in the building.
-Dr. Milo Crane's son, George Riley Crane, had a dental office in the building 1936 - 1975.
+Dr. Milo Crane's son, George Riley Crane, had a dental office in the building 1936-1975.
 In the meantime, most of the building was used as a residential hotel starting circa 1944.
 It went by many names over the years: The Crane Hotel, The York Manor Hotel, Elmhurst Apartments and The Elmhurst Hotel.
 The building was razed in 2003.